 - Orange instead of lemon: I can see how nice of a variation it can be.

 - Onion: I absolutely love white onion because it is sweet and has a crunch to it even after you are done cooking a sirloin tip roast.
-You can use yellow or red onion as well.
+You can use yellow onion or red onion as well.

 - Different dry rub: Try olive oil, garlic, and rosemary, or other herbs.
 Simple salt and pepper will also work.
+Or coat beef with pot roast seasoning or all purpose seasoning instead.

 - French dip: Save your leftover juices.
 When you make a roast sandwich the next day, serve it in a soft bun and dip it right in the au jus.